 The advantages of user adoption in practice using ERP as an example

 - Consistent data: One of the greatest challenges when setting up a central database is avoiding erroneous or duplicate entries.
 User adoption provides the necessary interdepartmental understanding of processes and roles.
-The result is a consistent data landscape without duplicates that makes it possible to create reports and forecasts that match reality and boost efficiency in warehouse management, invoice processing and accounting, for example.
+The result is a consistent data landscape without duplicates that makes it possible to create improved reports and forecasts that match reality and boost efficiency in warehouse management, invoice processing and accounting, for example.

 - Streamlined inventory: User adoption creates the requisite user competence for standardized workflows and connections.
 As a result, all departments have round-the-clock access to up-to-date, reliable inventory and ordering data that they can use to optimize the material flow, reduce stock levels and minimize warehousing and capital commitment costs.

 Even this use case alone, which applies to other solutions such as CRM and PLM applications or core database systems in similar ways, shows that user adoption is more than simply a “nice-to-have” that can be dropped if time or budget limitations require.
-It has the potential to tip the scales when it comes to the success or otherwise of rolling out and operating software, and is an investment that pays off in the truest sense of the word.
+It has the potential to tip the scales when it comes to the success or otherwise of rolling out and operating systems, and is an investment that pays off in the truest sense of the word.